axelfriberg/Greed/README.md

 # Greed
-The first project of the course "Utveckling av mobila applikationer".
+The app simulates the dice game Greed, played by one person, for Android.

-The app simulates a game of Greed, played by one person.
+The first project of the course "Utveckling av mobila applikationer", given at.

 ## Rules